metasoarous/oz/README.md

 ## Overview

-Oz is a library for data-driven, REPL-based data visualization in the browser, using vega and vega lite.
+Oz is a library for data-driven, REPL-based data visualization in the browser, using vega and vega-lite.

+Oz itself is almost no code.
+It's really just a tiny websocket server which pushes vega and vega-lite plot data to a browser window for rendering.
+The real magic is in vega/vega-lite.

+If you don't already know about vega/vega-lite, it's worth taking a few minutes to orient yourself with [this talk](https://www.youtube.com/watch?v=9uaHRWj04D4) from the creators.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/9uaHRWj04D4" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+The long story short is that vega and vega-lite are declarative grammars for describing data visualizations.
+Of particular note, they are based on the Grammar of Graphics, which also served as the guiding light for the popular R `ggplot2` viz library.
+In this setting, we define visualizations by specifying how attributes of our data map to aesthetics properties of visualization.
+Vega-lite in particular looks to be a less verbose and more automated flavor of vega, with considerable attention paid to interactive features and composablity.
+The creators also have some cool Tableu like tools for exploring data and building visualizations.
+To find out more, see [their website](https://vega.github.io/).

+### About oz specifically...

 A fork of [vizard](https://github.com/yieldbot/vizard), oz differs from its ancestor in providing:

 * both vega-lite _and_ vega support (vizard is vega-lite only)
-* an API for describing dashboard-like composites of vega-based views using hiccup
+* an API for describing dashboard-like composites of vega & vega-lite based views together with other html using hiccup
+* plot publishing/sharing features via the online vega editor

 It also has the following eventual goals: